dreadl0ck/zeus/wiki/docs/README.md

 ![coverage](https://img.shields.io/badge/coverage-50%25-yellow.svg)
 [![travisCI](https://travis-ci.org/dreadl0ck/zeus.svg?branch=master)](https://travis-ci.org/dreadl0ck/zeus)

-ZEUS is a modern build system with support for writing build targets in multiple scripting languages, an *interactive shell* with *tab completion* and customizable ANSI color profiles as well as support for *keybindings*.
+ZEUS is a modern build system featuring support for writing build targets in *multiple scripting languages*, an *interactive shell* with *tab completion* and customizable ANSI color profiles as well as support for *keybindings*.

 It parses the **zeus** directory in your project, to find commands either via a single file (Zeusfile.yml) or via scripts in the **zeus/scripts** directory.

 A command can have *typed parameters* and commands can be *chained*.
-Each command can have dependencies which will be resolved prior to execution, similiar to GNU Make targets.
+Each command can have dependencies which will be resolved prior to execution, similar to GNU Make targets.

 The scripts supply information by using ZEUS headers.
 You can export global variables and functions visible to all scripts.